 - familial lipoprotein lipase deficiency

-- stroke as a result of atherosclerosis
+- a stroke as a result of atherosclerosis

 Pregnancy can interfere with these test results.

-Treatments that on the primary cause for high triglycerides, such as diabetes, obesity, alcoholism, or renal failure should be strongly considered:
+Treatments that focus on the primary cause for high triglycerides, such as the following should be strongly considered: